mauriziopaul/intro-to-R/_posts/2016-06-27-Lesson-03-basic-plotting.md

 This time, visualize the data using two different types of plots, or two different versions of the same plot to answer a single question you have about the data.

 What are the benefits of each choice?
+What would the ideal plot look like?

+Extra: What sort of hypothesis might you test, and how would you determine statistical significance of the result (thinking ahead to the lesson on data analysis in R)?

 ---